Santander Investment Services

 Stay balanced, and stay the course.

-This material is authored by CLS Investments, LLC and is being presented by Santander Investment Services.
-The information contained in this material should not be construed as an endorsement or adoption of any kind by Santander Investment Services or Santander Securities LLC, who are not affiliated with CLS Investments, LLC.
-The views expressed herein are exclusively those of CLS Investments, LLC, and are not meant as investment advice and are subject to change.
-No part of this report may be reproduced in any manner without the express written permission of CLS Investments, LLC.
-Information contained herein is derived from sources we believe to be reliable, however, we do not represent that this information is complete or accurate and it should not be relied upon as such.
+This material is authored by Brinker Capital Investments (formerly CLS Investments) and is being presented by Santander Investment Services.
+The information contained in this material should not be construed as an endorsement or adoption of any kind by Santander Investment Services or Santander Securities LLC, who are not affiliated with Brinker Capital Investments.
+The views expressed herein are exclusively those of Brinker Capital Investments, and are not meant as investment advice and are subject to change.
+No part of this report may be reproduced in any manner without the express written permission of Brinker Capital Investments Information contained herein is derived from sources we believe to be reliable, however, we do not represent that this information is complete or accurate and it should not be relied upon as such.
 This information is prepared for general information only.
 It does not have regard to the specific investment objectives, financial situation, and the particular needs of any specific person.
 You should seek financial advice regarding the appropriateness of investing in any security or investment strategy discussed here and should understand that statements regarding future prospects may not be realized.
 You should note that security values may fluctuate and that each security's price or value may rise or fall.

 The S&P 500 Index is a broad-based measurement of changes in stock market conditions based on the average performance of 500 widely held common stocks.
 All indices are unmanaged and investors cannot invest directly into an index.